Glycophorin

 A glycophorin is a sialoglycoprotein of the membrane of a red blood cell.
 It is a membrane-spanning protein and carries sugar molecules.
 It is heavily glycosylated (60%).
 Glycophorins are rich in sialic acid, which gives the red blood cells a very hydrophilic-charged coat.
 This enables them to circulate without adhering to other cells or vessel walls.

 A particular mutation in Glycophorins is thought to produce a 40% reduction in risk of severe malaria.

 Identification

 After separation of red cell membranes by SDS-polyacrylamide gel electrophoresis and staining with periodic acid-Schiff staining (PAS), four glycophorins have been identified.
-These have been named glycophorin A, B, C, and D in order of the quantity present in the membrane, gylycophorin A being the most and glycophorin D the least common.
+These have been named glycophorin A, B, C, and D in order of the quantity present in the membrane, glycophorin A being the most and glycophorin D the least common.
 A fifth (glycophorin E) has been identified within the human genome but cannot easily be detected on routine gel staining.
 In total, the glycophorins constitute ~2% of the total erythrocyte membrane protein mass.
 These proteins are also known under different nomenclatures but they are probably best known as the glycophorins.